 Many of the top riders are between the ages of 18- 21, with professional eligibility at age 16.
 The average supercross rider is 25 years old, with a career span that can last until their early 30s.

-Three-time 450SX Class champion Ryan Dungey, two-time champions Chad Reed and James Stewart, Ken Roczen, Eli Tomac, Justin Barcia, Trey Canard, Jason Anderson, Marvin Musquin and Cooper Webb are some of the sport’s most recognizable names.
+Two-time champion Chad Reed, Ken Roczen, Eli Tomac, Justin Barcia, Jason Anderson, Marvin Musquin and Cooper Webb are some of the sport’s most recognizable names.